Tatiwuli/financial-summarizer/README.md

     /api
         /app: Endpoints

-    /utils : Functions generalizable for other components; Pure utility functions, with no business logic knowledge
-        /pdf_processor.py: convet pdf to text, and extract q&a and presentation sections ✓

     /services: Functions that connect utilities functions with endpoints /precheck.py : Receive pdf and return valid/invalid response to endpoint ; Use pdf_processor  utility functions ✓